-Reaching out to customers in their native language
+19. Promote your small business by reaching out to customers in their native language

 With Beaconstac’s platform, it is possible to send campaigns that get translated into the native language of the receiver.
 This is of tremendous importance when a small business operates in a multi-lingual area and wants to reach more customers.